 About the author

-Patrick Sweeting works for the United Nations on issues of conflict prevention and recovery and has been living and working in conflict zones in Asia for the past 25 years.
-He has spent many years in Sumatra, Indonesia, studying behaviour, crime and conflicts and speaks several Sumatran languages.
-Patrick studied for a PhD in Social Anthropology from The School of Oriental and Africa Studies (SOAS).
+Patrick Sweeting worked for the United Nations on issues of conflict prevention and recovery and has been living and working in Asia for over 30 years.
+He has spent many years in Indonesia, studying behaviour, crime and conflict and speaks several local languages.
+Patrick studied for a PhD in Social Anthropology at The School of Oriental and African Studies (SOAS) in London.